-I think one of the questions I see and hear most often for writers is whether it’s necessary to formally study writing in order to be a writer.
-Some people seem afraid that they’re unqualified, or that no one will take their book query seriously if their educational background isn’t tied to the craft of writing.
-Others scoff at the idea of a writing degree.
+I think one of the questions I see and hear most often for writers is “Do you have to study writing in order to be a writer?”
+Some people worry they’re unqualified, or no one will take their book query seriously if their educational background isn’t tied to the craft of writing.
+Others laugh at the idea of a writing degree.
 “Reading and writing is all you need to study the craft,” they say.

-When it came time for me to start filling out college applications, I wondered the same thing.
-Back then, the only writing I had under my belt was a few articles in my high school newspaper, some cringe-worthy poetry published in the high school literary arts magazine, the godawful novel I wrote in middle school, and the marginally less awful novel I wrote in high school.
+When it came time for me to start filling out college applications, the only writing I had under my belt was a few articles in my high school newspaper, some cringe-worthy poetry published in the high school literary arts magazine, the godawful novel I wrote in middle school, and the marginally less awful novel I wrote in high school.
 None of my short stories made it into the lit mag because, well, they were garbage.
 And there was no chance of them getting any better because — even though I was on the magazine’s editorial staff — there was no critique discussion.

-In hindsight, that was probably one of the biggest reasons I chose to study writing in college.
+I chose to study writing because I wanted to get better at it.
+But I didn’t want to practice in a vacuum.
 I wrote plenty on my own, but only one other person read any of it.
 While he gave me a lot of valuable feedback, I knew my creative writing was still a dumpster fire.
 And in my mind, if you want to get better at something, you find someone to teach you.

 After landing in Savannah, Georgia, for college, I did stumble upon some of the local writing community via Seersucker Live.
 I mostly found people older than me with stable careers and completed manuscripts.
 There was still a deep chasm between where I was and where everyone else seemed to be, and no hints as to how to cross it.

 I think I knew my problem back then.
 Sure I had loads of ideas and characters rolling around in my brain, but my writing was crap.
 I needed structure.
 More importantly, I needed feedback to have any hope of improving my writing.